 On that note, it’s hard to tell where exactly the Pokémon community stands regarding X and Y. Near the time of its release, fans were enamored with its new features and changes… but it didn’t take long for that hype to fizzle out.
 At the time of writing, it seems they’re held in poor regard.
 The games definitely have weak points, as we’ll soon discuss, but it’s no secret that they’re kind of polarizing.
 Nowhere near as polarizing as Sword and Shield, though.

-Continue reading Pokémon X & Y – The Beginning of a New Era
+Continue reading Pokémon X & Y – Full Review

 I first played The Legend of Zelda: Ocarina of Time 3D when I was twelve years old.
 At the time, the only game I’d played from start to finish was Pokémon Pearl.
 As my first Zelda game, Ocarina of Time was unlike anything I’d ever played before.
 Naturally, after finishing the main story, I wanted more, and that brought me to The Legend of Zelda: Majora’s Mask.
 I picked up the original Nintendo 64 version and began playing; given my age at the time, though, it wasn’t long before I backed out.